eltociear/OSSDocumentTranslate/README.md

 ## Contribution
 I would be grateful if you could feel free to send me a PR regarding the updated content, translation deficiencies, and typographical errors.

+## Disclaimer
+Since it is a Gabber translation, I cannot take responsibility for reading and executing this content.
+Thank you for your understanding.